Skip to content

 Juggling layers and spreads.

-Moves all layers of the active document to separate spreads (the document must have a single spread).
+Moves each layer of the active document to a separate spread (the document must have a single spread).

 Saves each spread of the active document to a separate file.